tcmxx/UnityTensorflowKeras/README.md

 # UnityTensorflowKeras

+## Please use [Tensorflow.Net][https://github.com/SciSharp/TensorFlow.NET] instead!!
+This project will not be maintained.

 - It is an extension of [Unity ML agent](https://github.com/Unity-Technologies/ml-agents) for deep learning, primarily reinforcement learning, with in-editor/in-game training support.
 It also provides interface for another optimization algorithms such as MAES.

 - It uses a modified version of [KerasSharp](https://github.com/tcmxx/keras-sharp) and [TensorflowSharp](https://github.com/migueldeicaza/TensorFlowSharp) as the backend, which usesTensorflow c++ lib.
 No python is needed for model building/evaluation/training.
 You can even build a standalone(an actual playable game!) with training capability.